aegoh/AE-FITS-Compression/README.md

 # AE-FITS-Compression
-Performing image compression on FITS images using autoencoder architecture using the TensorFlow framework.
+Performing neural-based lossy image compression on FITS images using autoencoder architecture using the TensorFlow framework.

 Encoder is the map from the image $\hat{x}$ to latent vector $\hat{z}$,  $$f: \hat{x} \rightarrow \hat{z}$$